Erişilebilirlik

 Yayın Tarihi : 14/04/2026

-Under the consultancy of the Bartın University School of Foreign Languages and the coordination of the Foreign Languages Club, a "Language Festival" was organized on April 9, 2026, at the Amasra Tourism Vocational and Technical Anatolian High School.
-The event was part of the project titled "Rural Tomorrows: Youth Empowered by Language," conducted within the framework of the European Solidarity Corps (ESC).
+Organized with the support of Bartın University School of Foreign Languages and coordinated by the Foreign Languages Club, a “Language Festival” was held on April 9, 2026, at Amasra Tourism Vocational and Technical Anatolian High School.
+The event was part of the project titled “Rural Tomorrows: Youth Empowered by Language,” carried out within the framework of the European Solidarity Corps (ESC).

-The festival aimed to transform young people into individuals who not only learn a foreign language but also use it actively.
-With contributions from university student clubs and international students, the festival was a vibrant event encompassing cultural, artistic, and social dimensions.
+The festival aimed to help young people see foreign languages not only as a subject to be learned, but also as a means of active communication.
+With the contributions of university student clubs and international students, the event brought together cultural, artistic, and social activities.

 Collaborative Participation of Student Clubs

-In addition to the Foreign Languages Club, several other clubs from Bartın University participated in the festival, including the Music Club, Dance Club, Visual Arts Club, Anime-Manga Club, and the International Students Club.
-Through various stands, these clubs and international students had the opportunity to introduce their work and cultures while interacting with participants.
+In addition to the Foreign Languages Club, several other student clubs from Bartın University participated in the festival, including the Music Club, Dance Club, Visual Arts Club, Anime-Manga Club, and International Students Club.
+Through various stands, the clubs and international students had the opportunity to introduce their activities and cultures while interacting with participants.

-The opening of the festival featured a speech by Project Coordinator Hazal Çağ, who stated that the project's primary goals are to provide equal opportunities for youth in rural areas, create environments for self-expression, and bring diverse cultures together.
-Lecturer İbrahim Kayacan, the project coach and club advisor, also attended and supported the event.
+The festival opened with a speech by Project Coordinator Hazal Çağ, who stated that the project primarily aims to provide equal opportunities for young people in rural areas, create spaces for self-expression, and bring different cultures together.
+Lecturer İbrahim Kayacan, the project coach and club advisor, also attended the event and supported the students throughout the program.

 A Multicultural Celebration

-• Cultural Promotion: Students from Azerbaijan and other international students set up stands to introduce their countries and share their cultural values, giving the event a truly multicultural character.
+Students from Azerbaijan and other international students also set up stands to introduce their countries and share elements of their cultural heritage, giving the event a multicultural character.

-Throughout the festival, artistic activities organized by the Visual Arts Club allowed students to showcase their creativity, while stage performances by the Dance Club and Music Club added a dynamic atmosphere to the program.
+Throughout the festival, artistic activities organized by the Visual Arts Club allowed students to showcase their creativity, while stage performances by the Dance Club and Music Club added energy to the program.

 Learning Beyond the Classroom